-It is good practice for analysts and psychotherapists to be sparing with information about themselves.
-I go along with that.
-However, there maybe times when a little more openness may be helpful.
-I have been in full-time private practice as a Jungian analyst for 15 years but along the way, like all analysts, I have had extensive experience as a patient.
+It is good practice for Jungian analysts and psychotherapists to be sparing with information about themselves.
+However, there are times when a little more openness may be helpful.
+I have been in private practice for nearly 20 years.
+Along the way, like all psychotherapists and analysts, I have had extensive personal experience as a patient.
 My first analysis was in my twenties; the second, ten years later.
-These experiences remain the bedrock of my personal education, development and experience at the Society of Analytical Psychology (SAP).
-I am now a training analyst, which means I have a private clinical practice which includes those seeking to train in this field.
-I also supervise the work of psychodynamic counsellors and analytical psychotherapists.
+These engagements remain the bedrock of my personal education, development and experience as a Jungian analyst at the Society of Analytical Psychology (SAP).
+I am now a TA, a training analyst, which means I have a private clinical practice which also includes those wanting to pursue an analytic training.
+I also offer supervision to psychodynamic counsellors and analytical psychotherapists.